realtime-system/pysage/docs/intro.rst

     from pysage import Actor, ActorManager, Message

-Next, we will create the actor manager.
+Next, we will get a reference to the actor manager.
 Per os process (pysage group), you are guaranteed a single instance of the actor manager.

 The manager instance does all the book-keeping with actors, messages, and communication across processes/networks, so that you don't have to worry about it.